Devon Great Consols: World's most productive copper mine

 The 21-year lease for the mine called for royalties to be increased at the time the mine made a profit.
-The mine was first named Wheal Maria (Wheal is Cornish language for 'a place of work' often applied to mines in West Devon & Cornwall), for the Duke of Bedford's wife.
+The mine was first named Wheal Maria (Wheal is Cornish for "a place of work", and is often applied to mines in West Devon and Cornwall), for the Duke of Bedford's wife.
 Work began at the site in August 1844.
-By November 1844, a rich copper lode was discovered at the depth of 20 fathoms below ground.
-It was determined that the lode was at least 40 feet wide and extended eastward for more than two miles.
+By November 1844, a rich copper lode was discovered at the depth of 20 fathoms (about 36 metres) below ground.
+It was determined that the lode was at least 40 feet (12 metres) wide and extended eastward for more than two miles (more than 3 km).
 The company rapidly opened other mines in the vicinity: Wheal Anna Maria, Wheal Fanny, Wheal Emma and Wheal Josiah among them.

 By 1847, steam engines were in use at the mine, but the cost of their operation became a concern.
 A plan was devised to cut costs by using water power.
-The company received permission to utilize the River Tamar by way of constructing leats in 1849.
+In 1849, the company received permission to use the River Tamar to construct leats.
 Three large leats were built to divert water from the river to the mine; 33 wheels at the mine were powered in this way.
-The company became the Devonshire Great Consolidated Copper Mining Company or Devon Great Consols on 25 March 1845.
+The company became the Devonshire Great Consolidated Copper Mining Company, or Devon Great Consols, on 25 March 1845.

-In the first six years of operation, the investors extracted and sold close to 90,000 tons of copper; the Duke received £44,000 in royalties, with the investors earning £207,000.
-1,024 shares were sold and shareholders received over £200 for each share of stock held; the value of shares in the mine continued to rise over time.
+In the first six years of operation, the investors extracted and sold close to 90,000 tons of copper ore; the Duke received £44,000 in royalties, with the investors earning £207,000.
+In total 1,024 shares were sold, and shareholders received over £200 for each share of stock held; the value of shares continued to rise.
 The shares were sold in 1844 for one pound per share.
 By 1864, the total dividends paid to shareholders was £818,824.
-The mine was 200 fathoms deep and employed 1,284 people in 1864.
+The mine was 200 fathoms (360 metres) deep and employed 1,284 people in 1864.
 Of these 861 were men, 203 were boys; there were 220 female workers.
-The mine was considered to be the most productive copper mine in the world circa 1864.
+The mine was considered to be the most productive copper mine in the world around 1864.